 as a file in my local www directory (e.g.

-This will get overwitten everytime there is a new motion event, but that’s not a problem
+This will get overwritten every time there is a new motion event, but that’s not a problem

-since it’s only used once to send the notifcations to our phones and TV.
+since it’s only used once to send the notifications to our phones and TV.
 Finally

 the notification is sent using the